CSCI3390Spring2025/final_project/README.md

 | musae_ENGB_edges.csv          | 35324                        |
 | log_normal_100.csv            | 2671                         |

-You can choose to do either matching or correlation clustering.
+You can choose to work on matching or correlation clustering.

 ## Matching